KS Devolli

-KF Devolli is an Albanian football club based in the small municipality of Devoll, Korçë.
+Klubi Sportiv Devolli is an Albanian football club based in the town of Bilisht.

 History

 Bilisht Sport

-Klubi i Futbollit Devolli was founded in 1927 and played under the name Devolli Bilisht.
+Klubi Sportiv Devolli was founded in 1927 and played under the name Devolli Bilisht.
 They were renamed to just Bilishti between 1949 and 1950, before changing to Puna Bilisht between 1951 and 1958.
 The club then reverted its name back to Devolli Bilisht in 1958 which it kept until 2006 when they change their name to Klubi Futbollitik Bilisht Sport.

 In the 2010s, another club from Bilisht emerged and called KF Devolli.

-They were champions of The Second Division for the 2018-2019 campaign, which promotes them to the First Division upcoming season.
+They were champions of the Albanian Second Division for the 2018-2019 campaign, which promoted them to the Albanian First Division upcoming season.
+Currently they play in the Albanian Second Division, after suffering relegation from the Albanian First Division in the 2019-20 season.